Skip to main content

 Most medical assistant programs take one to two years to complete at a community college or vocational school.
 Some states require medical assistants to hold a certification — such as the Certified Medical Assistant (CMA) credential from the American Association of Medical Assistants — though Virginia does not currently mandate it for all positions.

-Salary range for Medical Assistants in Virginia: approximately $38,000–$48,000 per year, according to Bureau of Labor Statistics regional data.
+Salary range for Medical Assistants (NO FINANCIAL AID FOR THIS PROGRAM) in Virginia: approximately $38,000–$48,000 per year, according to Bureau of Labor Statistics regional data.
 The work is steady, meaningful, and in demand — but it’s primarily a support role focused on clinical operations, not beauty or skin care.

 If your goal is to work with patients in a clinical environment and you want your work centered on aesthetics, skin health, and appearance-enhancing treatments, a medical assistant path may not be the best fit.
 That’s where medical esthetics comes in.